algolia/query-suggestions/connector/CONFIG.md

 - `analytics_days` - Default: `90`
 - `distinct_by_ip` - Default: false

-Analytics tags can be used to restrict the analytics we use to only a subset of your users usage.
+Analytics tags can be used to restrict the analytics we use to only a subset of your users' usage.
-Can be useful to distinguish between different sections of your website that both target the same index (e.g. homepage vs blog).
+This can be useful to distinguish between different sections of your website that both target the same index (e.g. homepage vs blog).

-`distinct_by_ip` allows to prevent a user spamming a query and making it come up in the suggestions list.
-Resource intensive, might timeout.
+`distinct_by_ip` allows you to prevent a user from spamming a query and thereby making it more popular in the suggestions list. ???Be careful, this is resource intensive, could cause a timeout.

-### Generation
+### Generating queries

 - `generate` - Default: `[]`